OctaYus/Wordlists/README.md

 # Wordlists

-This repository contains various wordlists for use in security testing, fuzzing ,password cracking, and other applications.
+This repository contains various wordlists for use in security testing, fuzzing, password cracking, and other applications.

 ## Contents